 Welcome

-Of Post-Mortem, Eric Pankey writes, "Post-Mortem is a brilliant, baroque, and word-crazed collection of poems.
+Of Post-Mortem, judge Eric Pankey writes, "Post-Mortem is a brilliant, baroque, and word-crazed collection of poems.
 While the primary mode of the poems is elegiac (many taking as their forms obituaries, autopsies, and kaddishes), one cannot help but delight in Altfeld's reverie and in the breadth and depth of her inquiry, her exploration, her katabasis as she leads us like Virgil through a stunning and elaborate posthumous world."

 And poet Ilya Kaminsky says of Post-Mortem: "Rarely has there been a book about death so filled with life.
 Among the many elegies, dirges and songs of this book, one thing is constant, the inability to stop seeing the wail of loss, and yet, also the inability to stop seeking harmony.
 This tension, this duality, is what makes the book sing.
 I love it."